metamn/beat/code/pages/ideally/ideally.md

 This is liberating.
 When you think in website speed first think in front-end speed then server speed.
 There are battle-tested, common tools and technologies which are making front-end code and design the fastest possible.

+### HTML

+### CSS

+### Javascript

+### Images

 ## 3. Compatible

+### 3.1 Browsers

+We have spent at least ten years trying to make websites run seamlessly in all browsers.
+The solution recently found is very elegant: it is effortless and it is transparent for the developer making the problem like never existed.

+Project owners must be aware the era when half of the bill was for fixing Internet Explorer bugs is gone.
+Cross browser compatibility is now default.

+### 3.2 Devices

+Half of the bill now is responsiveness.

+I’m in a constant hunt for perfect mobile web experiences since the beginning of responsive web design in 2010.
+Now in 2016 I can say only *1 out of 10 websites* from the highly respectable [Siteinspire](http://siteinspire.com) offer a fully enjoyable mobile experience.

+Remember we are on the quest for a perfect website.
+All devices must be equal.

+During that 5-6 years spent with designing and developing responsive websites I've realized a few things:

+1. There is no global strategy like mobile-first or progressive enhancement or grateful degradation.

+2. Designing in the browser solves half of the problem.
+If the designer is up-to-date and hands-on with the latest browser capabilities and quirks &mdash; the designer is also a front-end developer &mdash; the project time, budget, effort is reduced at least with 50%.

+3. Making a site responsive is instant.
+You create a component on big screen and test immediately on smaller screens.
+Tweak until is perfect everywhere.
+This makes the component to be very solid, uncluttered, minimal, focusing only on the major goals.

 ## 4. Accessible